Thinking outside the box: History

 In 1970, the phrase think outside the dots appears without mentioning the nine dots puzzle.

 Finally, in 1971, the specific phrase think outside the box is attested, again appearing together with the nine dots puzzle.
 In 1976, the phrase is used in England and 1978 in the USA, both without mentioning the nine dots puzzle.

 Beyond the above attestations, there are several unconfirmed accounts of how the phrase got introduced.
 According to Martin Kihn, it goes back to management consultants in the 1970s and 1980s challenging their clients to solve the "nine dots" puzzle.
 According to John Adair, he introduced the nine dots puzzle in 1969, from which the saying comes.
-According to The Creative Thinking Association of America, Mike Vance popularized the phrase "thinking out of the box".
-Moreover, it is claimed that the use of the nine-dot puzzle in consultancy circles stems from the corporate culture of the Walt Disney Company, where the puzzle was used in-house.
+It is claimed that the use of the nine-dot puzzle in consultancy circles stems from the corporate culture of the Walt Disney Company, where the puzzle was used in-house.